SciPhi-AI/R2R/README.md

 The project includes several basic examples that demonstrate application deployment and interaction:

-1. [`basic app`](r2r/examples/basic/app.py): This example runs the main application, which includes the ingestion, embedding, and RAG pipelines served via FastAPI.
+1. [`basic app`](r2r/examples/basic/app.py): This example runs the backend server, which includes the ingestion, embedding, and RAG pipelines served via FastAPI.

    ```bash
    # If using a venv, replace `uvicorn` with `venv_path/bin/uvicorn`
    uvicorn r2r.examples.basic.app:app
    ```

-2. [`basic client`](r2r/examples/basic/run_client.py): This example should be run after starting the main application.
+2. [`basic client`](r2r/examples/basic/run_client.py): This example should be run after starting the server.
 It demonstrates uploading text entries as well as a PDF to the local server with the python client.
 Further, it shows document and user-level vector management with built-in features.

    ```bash
    python -m r2r.examples.basic.run_client